pvbid/sdk/README.md

 https://unpkg.com/pvbid-sdk@0.6/dist/pvbid.min.js

 ## Documentation
-Docs are included in the npm package.
-Our most recent docs are also hosted at http://www.pvbid.com/docs/sdk
+Our most recent docs are hosted at http://sdk.pvbid.com.
+Docs are also included in the npm package.
+Code examples are included under the manual section.

 ## License
 Copyright (C) PVBid, Inc - All Rights Reserved.